-While on any excursion or school visit, students are expected to be courteous, punctual and obedient to instructions given by their instructors and are expected to attend all classes and planned activities.
-Students must inform staff of all movements and a safety requirement of students of at least three in a group is expected for all activities.
+While on an excursion or school visit, students are expected to be courteous, punctual and obedient to instructions given by their instructors and are expected to attend all classes and planned activities.
+Students must inform staff of all movements, and a safety requirement of students of at least three in a group is expected for all activities.

 In all circumstances, behaviour that is not in accord with St Columba Anglican School expectations and is unacceptable will be met with appropriate disciplinary action by the attending staff.

 The following are some examples of unacceptable behaviour:

 Smoking cigarettes or using illegal or other substances

 Fighting, whether verbal or physical